Adalimumab-adbm (By injection)

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - If you store this medicine at home, keep it in the refrigerator.
 Do not freeze.
-Keep it in its original container.
-Protect from light.
-You may also store this medicine at room temperature for up to 14 days.
+Keep the medicine in its original carton to protect from light.
+Do not use it if it has been frozen or thawed.
+If needed (including traveling), you may store this medicine at room temperature for up to 14 days.
 Throw away any unused medicine after 14 days.
+Do not store this medicine in extreme heat or cold temperatures.

 Drugs and Foods to Avoid: